Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Results

-\paragraph{Finding 2: Racial disparity in skin lightening and race change.} The most striking result is that \textbf{62--71\% of all edited outputs exhibit lighter skin tones than the source image}.
-As shown in Figure~\ref{fig:exp1_disparity}, this effect is not uniform across demographics: Indian and Black subjects experience 72--75\% skin lightening, compared to 44\% for White and 54\% for East Asian subjects.
-Race change similarly shows substantial disparity, with Indian subjects experiencing 14\% change vs.\ 1\% for White and 6\% for East Asian subjects.
-This systematic change toward lighter skin and White-presenting features occurs across all three models and all prompt categories, suggesting deeply embedded priors in diffusion-based architectures.
-Complete demographic metrics for all models are provided in Appendix~\ref{app:results}.
+\paragraph{Finding 2: Racial disparity in skin lightening and race change.} \textbf{Skin lightening appears in 62--71\% of edited outputs} across the evaluated editors (Figure~\ref{fig:exp1_disparity}).
+This effect is not uniform: Indian and Black source portraits show 72--75\% skin lightening, compared with 44\% for White and 54\% for East Asian source portraits.
+Race change shows a similar disparity, with Indian source portraits reaching 14\% compared with 1\% for White source portraits.
+This shift toward lighter or more White-presenting appearances appears across the evaluated editors and prompt categories, a pattern consistent with an output-level default-to-White tendency under our controlled audit setting.
+Per-model subgroup tables and representative qualitative cases are provided in Appendices~\ref{app:results} and~\ref{app:qualitative}.